 What is a mature hairline?

 Everyone — regardless of sex or gender — experiences some degree of hair loss throughout their life.
+Both cisgender and transgender people experience hair loss.
 From lifestyle factors to scalp conditions, there are many reasons that people start to lose hair.

 Age is one of the most important factors in hair loss, and it’s typically the cause of a maturing hairline.
 Mature hairlines move back from their original position over a number of years, usually at the temples, creating a typical widow’s peak effect.
 This can start early — sometimes from the age of 17 — but it usually happens so slowly most men don’t even notice it.

 Receding hairlines typically progress much more quickly.
 You’ll start noticing hair loss in your late teens to mid 20s, and the hair loss continues at pace.
 It also tends to recede further back than a mature hairline, either across the entire forehead or primarily at the temples.
 You might also notice that your hair is thinning on the crown of your head.

 Compare the symptoms of a mature vs a receding hairline at a glance in the table below:

 |Hair loss speed||Slowly, over a period of years||Quickly, and/or at a relatively young age|

 |Symptoms||Hairline moves back at the temples slowly, usually up to 1.5cm from original hairline||Rapid hair loss at the temples and forehead, sometimes with additional hair loss at the crown.
 Often recedes beyond 1.5cm.|

 |Causes||Age||Male pattern baldness; less often traction alopecia and other lifestyle factors or conditions|

 Why does your hairline change?